 stephanie’s work is perpetually on display in the up front gallery at studios on the park in paso robles, california. a selection of contemporary pieces rotate through the gallery changing seasonally. some of her current work on exhibition can be seen seven days a week beginning at noon. the address is 1130 pine street, paso robles, california. click below to learn more.studios on the park upfront gallery website

 stephanie had two pieces selected for the morro bay art center “on and off the wall” juried exhibition through july 30th. ken has one piece that was accepted. the exhibition is thanks to the efforts of the painters group, central coast sculptors group and san luis obispo museum of art. for details on art center morro bay, upcoming shows and gallery hours click the button below.art center morro bay website

-two of ken’s works were accepted to the "phantom project” gallery in downtown san luis obispo, california. the showing begins friday, june 13th and is scheduled to run through the end of july. it is open on thursday-saturday 1-9 pm. the address is 959 higuera street. watch a short video via the button below. this is a short term opportunity to see the show. do come and see it!play phantom videocentral coast sculptors website
+four of ken’s works and a sculpture by stephanie were accepted for the multiple "phantom project” gallery exhibitions in downtown san luis obispo, california. the shows ran through the end of november. the new show, printmakers, is open on thursday-saturday 1-9 pm. the address is 959 higuera street. phantom is is a short term opportunity to see the show. do come!play phantom videocentral coast sculptors website

 themed, juried shows are offered on a continuing basis through the paso robles art association. stephanie is an active member of the group. the current show’s theme is “american spirit” which runs throughout july. august will feature “extremes” and run throughout the end of the month. for more information on the p.r.a.a. and their many events click the button below.paso robles art association website